-The changes in retinal thickness in the study eye, as measured by OCT, at 6, 12, 18 and 24 months compared to baseline will be summarized by treatment arm, and interval estimates of the mean change will be constructed (Table 12).
+The changes in retinal thickness in the study eye, as measured by aligned OCT, at 6, 12, 18 and 24 months compared to baseline will be summarized by treatment arm, and interval estimates will be constructed (Table 12).
 The difference in retinal thickness between the two groups will also be presented.
-The difference in retinal thickness between the two groups at a visit will be calculated as the mean change from baseline in treatment arm 1 minus the mean change from baseline in treatment arm 2.
+Interval estimates will be calculated using the method described in Section 10.0.
+The difference in retinal thickness between the two groups at a visit will be calculated as the mean change from baseline in the Minocycline group minus the mean change from baseline in the Placebo group.